When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

 Fair Trade White Gold Wedding Rings Can Create A Better World

-Our company in Santa Fe, New Mexico, is the first Fair Trade gold jeweler in the US and we offer an extensive line of Fair Trade gold wedding rings, such as through our Valerio brand.
+Our company in Santa Fe, New Mexico, is the first and only certified Fairtrade Gold jeweler in the US and we offer an extensive line of Fairtrade Gold wedding rings.

 These ethical considerations are particularly significant because wedding rings are the most important piece of jewelry you own.
 Not only are they symbols of your enduring love, but they are exchanged as public signs of ceremonial commitments.